billburn/assembly/Registers/README.md

 ## General Purpose Registers - used for
 * EAX - Accumulator Register, used for storing operands and result data
 * EBX - Base Register, points to data
-* ECX - Counter Register, used in loops
+* ECX - Counter Register, used in loop operations
 * EDX - Data Register, I/O pointer
-* ESI / EDI - Data Pointer for memory operatins
+* ESI / EDI - Data Pointer for memory operatins (Source Index / Data Index)
-* ESP - Stack Pointer
+* ESP - Stack Pointer (always points to the top of the stack)
 * EBP - Stack Data Pointer

 ## Segment Registers (depends on memory model)